The Employment Allowance

 If you’re a sole trader or in partnership and don’t employ any staff, you don’t qualify because you and/or your partners aren’t employees, and any money you take out of the business isn’t subject to employer’s NI.

-On 6th April 2020 ‘de minimis’ state aid rules came into effect.
-Also from this date, you won’t qualify for EA if your employer’s NI bill is over £100,000 a year.
+Between 6th April 2020 and 5th April 2025 ‘de minimis’ state aid rules were in effect, also you didn't qualify for EA if your employer’s NI bill was over £100,000 a year.
+From 6th April 2025 this is no longer the case.

 Some types of business don’t qualify for the Employment Allowance, even if they employ and pay staff.
 These are businesses that: